 Here in the US, though, it’s rarely our default.
 That can make it tricky to find answers on how to live a bike-based life.

 Shopping and commuting and visiting friends?
 Now that is surprisingly rare in most cities.

 Now, like any lifestyle matter, there are as many good ideas and opinions as there are individuals.

-All the same, a few tips come in handy.
-Here are my top recommendations for new city cyclist:
+All the same, a few tips come in handy to make city cycling a part of your life.

 - Slow your roll

 - Take a break from the race bike

 - Plan your routes in advance